What is a Delivery Exception, How to Prevent it & What to Do if it’s Inevitable

 Packages may be delayed if they require a signature upon reception and no one was home to accept the package.
 When a recipient is unavailable, delivery is re-attempted the next day in most cases.

-Customers can use free delivery management tools (provided by some carriers) that let the recipient decide how, where, and when home deliveries occur to fit their schedule.
+Customers can use free delivery management tools (provided by some couriers) that let the recipient decide how, where, and when home deliveries occur to fit their schedule, such as UPS My Choice® for UPS shipments or FedEx Delivery Manager® for FedEx shipments.

 3 outcomes of a delivery exception

-Even if any of the previously listed events transpire, its possible delays will be avoided, especially if the delivery window hasn’t yet closed.
+Even if any of the listed events above transpire, it’s still possible delays will be avoided, especially if the delivery window hasn’t yet closed.
 Here’s what may happen.

 1. The package is delivered on time anyway